Copyright & License

 • include the work in digital archives, indexes, repositories, and preservation systems.

-All published content is licensed under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+All published content is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-Under CC BY-NC-ND 4.0, users may read, download, print, copy, and share the content for non-commercial purposes, provided that:
+Under CC BY 4.0, users may read, download, print, copy, share, and adapt the content for any purpose (including commercial use), provided that:

-The following uses are permitted under CC BY-NC-ND 4.0, as long as the work is not modified and proper attribution is provided:
+The following uses are permitted under CC BY 4.0, as long as proper attribution is provided, a link to the license is included, and changes (if any) are indicated:

 • linking to the article page or PDF;